 Equipment and available tests

 The radiology department is equipped with a high-quality digital imaging system, and is capable of performing any routine diagnostic X-ray ordered by your medical provider.
 The X-ray images are available for your SHCC medical provider to review as soon as they are completed, and are permanently stored in a secure archive to easily enable future retrieval.
 If have any concerns as to whether or not the SHCC can perform your test on-site, please call (352) 294-7470.

 The department is also equipped with an Electrocardiograph machine networked to a web based cloud server for faster interpretation by a Board Certified Cardiologist.
 We can perform 12-Lead Electrocardiograms (EKG) as well as Rhythm Strips, if requested by your physician or other medical provider.

-- PLEASE NOTE: The SHCC does not perform CT, MRI, diagnostic ultrasound, mammography or advanced cardiac studies, such as cardiac stress tests, or echocardiographs at the Student Health Care Center.
+- PLEASE NOTE: The SHCC does not perform CT, MRI, diagnostic ultrasound, mammography or advanced cardiac studies, such as cardiac stress tests or echocardiograms.
 If your SHCC medical provider requests one of these more advanced studies, contact our Referrals office for assistance in obtaining an appointment at a local facility based on your insurance: (352) 273-4539.

 Our staff of nationally registered, state-certified radiologic technologists is well trained and highly experienced to handle all your routine imaging procedures.
 We strive to provide the medical staff with the best possible radiographic information with which to successfully diagnose and treat your problem.